elisevanwonderen/my-website/content/authors/admin/_index.md

 I am both interested in theoretical topics within bilingualism, psycholinguistics and language acquisition, as well as in developments within the field of applied statistics and data analysis.
 More specifically, I like conducting psycholinguistic experiments to study bilingual first language acquisition, and I am enthusiastic about increasing the robustness of results by means of multi-method studies and research synthesis.

 Currently, I am conducting my PhD research within the [MultiCUE project](https://www.multicue.nl/).
-My PhD research is about multilingual children's pragmatic communication abilities.
+My PhD research focuses on the pragmatic communication abilities of multilingual children.
+More specifically, I investigate whether these abilities differ from those of monolingual peers, and what the mechanisms are that underlie such differences.